billroy/bitlash-commander/README.md

 - button control
 	- BUG: no display indication that a repeat button is repeating
-	- BUT: dragging a path leaves the label and readout in the wrong place
+	- BUG: dragging a path leaves the label and readout in the wrong place
+	- inherit from BaseControl before adding a lot of controls

 - BUG: click on text of repeating button doesn't stop it

+- server:
+	- for viewer nodes: fetch remote data for a chart on demand

 - doc:
 	- panel options